 Village of Pinehurst

-Special thanks to Tufts Archives for this great article (Images and Content property of Tufts Archives)
+Special thanks to Tufts Archives for this great article

 In 1996, the Village of Pinehurst, North Carolina became a National Historic Landmark; the first golf resort and community to achieve the honor recognizing its prominence in the development of golf in the United States.
 The designation included the historic old town with its cottages, the Pinehurst Resort and Country Club and several of its internationally-acclaimed golf courses.